 A road map to understanding physical climate risks

 The Coalition for Climate Resilient Investment (CCRI) is the first of its kind.
-Launched at the UN Climate Action Summit in 2019 as a private sector-led initiative, we support investors and policy makers to better understand and manage physical climate risks.
+Launched at the UN Climate Action Summit in 2019 as a private sector-led initiative, we have supported investors and policy makers to better understand and manage physical climate risks.

-With over 120 members and $20 trillion in assets under management, the Coalition spans governments, international organisations, technical institutions, ratings agencies and private financial institutions.
+With over 130 members and $28 trillion in assets under management, the Coalition has spanned governments, international organisations, technical institutions, ratings agencies and private financial institutions.

-By bringing together industries and leaders across the finance and investment world, CCRI is pioneering solutions that are both innovative and practical to ensure all infrastructure investments incorporate physical climate risks and advance climate resilience.
+By bringing together industries and leaders across the finance and investment world, the Coalition is pioneering solutions that are both innovative and practical to ensure all infrastructure investments incorporate physical climate risks and advance climate resilience.

 Climate change is making extreme weather more frequent and intense.
 To be more effective at preventing future human and financial disasters, a critical step is to build a network of climate-resilient infrastructure in the most vulnerable and advanced economies.